13 Best Dog Boots of 2026

 Pros

-• Paw protection from snow, salt, and hot pavement.
+• Paw protection works well for snow, salt, and hot pavement.

-• Easy to put on and adjust with dual velcro straps.
+• Easy to put on and adjust with two reflective straps.

 Cons